 “I’m Jack.
 I see you are having no luck catching me.”

 Jack the Ripper has fascinated and terrorized the world for more than a century.
-He’s also inspired countless copycat killers—including the infamous “Yorkshire Ripper,” whose murderous rampage had Britain on edge for five years during the 1970s, resulting in the largest criminal investigation in England’s history.
+He’s also inspired countless copycat killers—including Peter Sutcliffe.
+Better known as the “Yorkshire Ripper,” Sutcliffe's murderous rampage had Britain on edge for five years in the 1970s, resulting in the largest criminal investigation in England’s history.
 He murdered nearly three times as many prostitutes as his Victorian-era predecessor, but unlike the original Jack, this Ripper made a crucial mistake.

 In Coroner at Large, controversial medical examiner Thomas Noguchi delves into the case, as well as 19 more, using forensic science to reveal the truth behind notorious deaths.